The Mount is a men’s prison in Bovingdon, Hertfordshire.

 - have the required ID with you when you go

-There may be a limit to the number of visits a person can have, depending on their privileges.
+There may be a limit to the number of visits a prisoner can have.
+You can check this with The Mount.

 Contact The Mount if you have any questions about visiting.